cxu2/COMS4118/Notes/Spin_locks.md

 spin_unlock_irqrestore(&mr_lock, flags);
 ```
 `spin_lock_irqsave()` saves the current state of interrupts, disables them locally, and then obtains the given lock.
 Conversely, `spin_unlock_irqrestore()` unlocks the given lock and returns interrupts to their previous state.
 This way, if interrputs were initially disables, your code would not erroneously enable them, but instead keep them disables. _flags_ variable is passed by value because the lock routines are implemented partially as macros.

+- only have to call these version of spin lock when dealing with some global stuff like taking a task list from the task structs

 #### Other Spin Lock Methods
 `spin_lock_init()`: initializes a dynamically created spin lock